 Medically, the disease is called exotic tissue sedimentation syndrome.
 This is the name most commonly used in medical literature and among medical professionals.
 The Amarr also tend to use this name when speaking about the disease casually.

 Finally, the disease is sometimes called miner's disease.
 It was popularly called this before the true causes of the condition were known, as miners were the primary sufferers.
-This remains the most common name for it among the Minmatar, many of whom suffer from it due to unsafe working conditions or histories as in Amarr mining colonies.
+This remains the most common name for it among the Minmatar, many of whom suffer from it due to unsafe working conditions or histories as slaves in Amarr mining colonies.